Isle of Thanet Electric Tramways

 Isle of Thanet Electric Tramways tram crew 1928

-Another view taken at the Westbrook terminus, probably taken on the same day in 1928 as the preceding shot in 1928.
+Another view taken at the Westbrook terminus, probably on the same day in 1928 as the preceding shot.
 Photograph by Dr H Nicol, courtesy of the National Tramway Museum.

 Isle of Thanet Electric Tramways tram crew 1928

-A blow-up of the above photo showing the crew.
-This time even the motorman, assuming the figure on the right is indeed the motorman, appears to be in informal attire.
+An enlargement of the above photograph showing the crew.
+This time even the motorman, assuming the figure on the right is indeed the motorman, appears to be wearing informal attire.

 Isle of Thanet Electric Tramways Tram No 3 1928